 28th Avenue offers direct access to Beresford Recreation Center, San Mateo Community Garden, Beresford Elementary, St. Gregory's Catholic School and provides a new east-west connection to bike lanes and paths throughout the City.
 It also connects to north-south routes like Alameda de las Pulgas.

 This street was chosen to give bike riders an alternative option to Hillsdale Avenue, and still offer direct access to all of the points mentioned above.

 We also know that bicycle riding increases when it becomes a viable option for commuters.
 By placing the Bike Boulevard on 28th Avenue, connecting it to the new Caltrain station and our parks, we're creating a through connection for both residents and visitors.

 What’s Being Implemented?

 On Sept.
 21, 2020, San Mateo City Council awarded a contract to Golden Bay Construction, Inc. to implement the 28th Avenue Bike Boulevard, our City's first.

 Bike Boulevards aim to slow vehicle speeds using street elements like speed cushions and curb extensions to provide a comfortable environment for bicyclists on the roadway.
 They serve to connect bicyclists and other types of micro-mobility to transit hubs, downtown, employment centers, and recreation areas.
-The contractor will being work in late October 2020 and is expected to complete construction by February 2021.
+Construction is anticipated to be complete by May 2021.